1980 murders of U.S. missionaries in El Salvador: Murders

 Peasants living nearby had seen the women's white van drive to an isolated spot at about 10 p.m. on December 2 and then heard machine gun fire followed by single shots, three hours after the flight was due.
 They saw five men flee the scene in the white van, with the lights on and the radio blaring.
 The van would be found later that night on fire at the side of the airport road.
-Later, the women's bodies were found knifed in a ditch.
+Later, the women's bodies with knife wounds were found in a ditch.

 Early the next morning, December 3, they found the bodies of the four women and were told by local authorities — a judge, three members of the National Guard, and two commanders — to bury them in a common grave in a nearby field.
-The peasants did so, but informed their parish priest, Fr.
-Paul Schindler, and the news reached Óscar Romero's successor Arturo Rivera y Damas and the United States Ambassador to El Salvador, Robert White.

-Their shallow grave was exhumed the next day, December 4, in front of 15 reporters, Sisters Alexander and Dorsey and several missionaries, and Ambassador White.
+The peasants did so, but informed their parish priest, Father Paul Schindler, and the news reached Óscar Romero's successor Arturo Rivera y Damas and the United States Ambassador to El Salvador, Robert White.Their shallow grave was exhumed the next day, December 4, in front of 15 reporters, Sisters Alexander and Dorsey and several missionaries, and Ambassador White.
 Donovan's body was the first exhumed; then Kazel's; then Clarke's; and last, that of Ita Ford.
 On December 5, a Mass of the Resurrection was said by Bishop Arturo Rivera y Damas; and on December 6, the bodies of Jean Donovan and Dorothy Kazel were flown out for burial.
 Donovan's body was returned to her parents in Sarasota, Florida, while Kazel's was taken back to her hometown of Cleveland, where she was buried in All Souls Cemetery in Chardon, Ohio.
 The bodies of the Maryknoll sisters, Clarke and Ford, were buried in Chalatenango, El Salvador, in keeping with Maryknoll practice.

+Victims

+Sister Maura John Clarke was born on January 13, 1931, being the first daughter of Irish immigrants located in Queens, New York.
+She entered the Maryknoll sisterhood in 1950 and graduated from the Maryknoll teachers college in 1954.
+She then began to teach at Saint Anthony’s Parish school in the Bronx.
+She took up her first posting in central America in 1959, where she was assigned to teach in Sinua, Nicaragua.
+In August 1980, she returned to the region, this time ending up in Salvador, where she worked with the poor in a position that she felt was her calling.